 Skip to content

-How to use migrations to create and modify the database schema
+Laravel migrations: create and modify a database schema

 Migrations are excellent for handling changes to the database, so you can apply them, and roll back in case you need to restore to a previous state of your data.